technical SEO

 • Last read date

 A large gap between discovered and indexed URLs signals problems — either with the sitemap itself or with page quality.
+Pairing sitemap data with website traffic analysis helps you understand the full picture of how search engines interact with your site.

 Crawl Your Sitemaps